skjdghsdjgsdj/babypod-software/README.md

 - Battery percentage shown on most screens and updates periodically.
 - Backlight dims after inactivity to save power, although you should turn off the BabyPod when not using it anyway.
 - Information is contextual and non-relevant information isn't shown.
 For example, when feeding solid food, no bottle options are shown.
+- Support for both hard power switches wired across `EN` and `GND` and a soft power switch by holding the center button to enter deep sleep and pressing it to wake.

 ### Offline support
 In scenarios where you're away from your predefined Wi-Fi location, you can go offline.
 When you go offline, actions get buffered to JSON files on a microSD card, and when you go online, they get replayed.
 You should only go offline when you're forced to; otherwise, in the event the microSD card gets corrupted or there's some other issue, you could lose all the buffered actions you took while offline.